 To complete the internal electricity market expansion of cross border grid connections was implemented as an important cornerstone of the EU energy strategy, and allowed all Member States to share resources and meet the climate targets in a cost-efficient way.
 Member State TSOs cooperated in planning and creating a common European interconnected grid infrastructure (ENTSO-E, 2016, 2018).
-The EU interconnection targets required 10% interconnection of each Member States peak load by 2020 and 15% by 2030 and it was further increased in the 2030s and 2040s in line with the common electricity market vision.
+The EU interconnection targets allowed 10% interconnection of each Member States peak load in 2020 and 15% in 2030 and it was further increased in the 2030s and 40s in line with the common electricity market vision.

-Energy demand reduction was a key area of action in the EU and the Member States, following the main decarbonisation principle of "energy efficiency first": the not consumed kilowatthour is both the cheapest and the one with the smallest environmental impact.
-Policies implemented in the 2020s enabled a reduction of the energy intensity by 32.5% in 2030 compared to 2005, both through end-use efficiency and electrification; this trend was continued in the two following decades.
-Together with the renewable electricity deployment, efficiency increases greatly reduced the European energy import dependency.

-However, the electrification of additional sectors - mainly transport and, in part, heating - driven by EU standards for new vehicle emissions and emissions from heating, despite improved insulation of buildings (including a mandate for only near-zero energy buildings in new construction from 2021), led to additional electricity demand from these sectors especially in the 2030s and 2040s.
+Demand reduction policies were a key area of action in the EU and the Member States, following the main decarbonisation principle of "energy efficiency first": the not consumed kilowatt hour is both the cheapest and the one with the smallest environmental impact.
+Policies implemented in the 2020s enabled a reduction of the energy intensity by 32.5% in 2030 compared to 2005, both through end-use efficiency and electrification; this trend was continued in the two decades following.
+Together with the renewable electricity deployment, the European energy import dependency was greatly reduced.
+However, the electrification of additional sectors driven by EU standards for new vehicle emissions and emissions from heating, despite improved insulation of buildings (including a mandate for only near-zero energy buildings in new construction from 2021), led to additional electricity demand from these sectors especially in the 2030s and 2040s.
 Moreover, demand was increasingly flexible driven by the expansion of smart meters and suitable market mechanisms rewarding flexibility (2014/188/SWD).
+A third set of policies contributing to changing demand patterns were policies encouraging combined heat and power (CHP).
+The amount of CHP, demand side management, and electrification was stirred by the market structure.

 This pathway followed the EU's dominant market-centred logic.
 The centrepiece for enabling the energy transition in Europe was the common internal electricity market with a governance framework that set an undistorted market for all investors and consumers.
 This enabled the increased deployment and usage of technologies with desired properties (e.g. no greenhouse gas emissions, by a cost-optimal expansion of both fluctuating and flexible renewable generation, especially in cooperation among the Member States, and a flexibilisation of demand).
 It also triggered a gradual and cost-efficient phase-out of technologies with undesired properties (high emissions, expensive, inflexible generation).
 The resulting European power system in 2050 is high in renewables and transmission (see Table 1).
-New technologies were developed through a mix of technology push (i.e. NER300, SET plan) and market pull policies (i.e. EU ETS), without policy interference in the market itself.
+New technologies were developed through a mix of technology push (i.e. NER300, SET plan) and market pull policies (i.e. EU ETS), without state interference in the market itself.
+The role of both consumers and Member State governments and markets in making these technological decisions or deciding the power systems properties thus decreased strongly over time.

-Table 1: Quantification of the European market-centred dominant policy pathway as described by currently valid policies of the European Commission.
+Table 1: Quantification of the European market-centred dominant policy pathway as described by currently valid policies of the $European\ Commission$.